Self-Employed Retirement Plans Springfield, MA

 The Cost of Waiting

-Delaying your retirement savings can have a substantial impact on the savings you’ll have when you retire.
-The primary reason is compound interest—the powerful process where your investments earn returns, and those returns, subsequently, generate even more returns.
-The more time your money has to grow, the larger the impact of this compounding process.
+Putting off saving for retirement may cause a substantial impact on the savings you’ll have when you reach retirement age.
+The biggest reason is compound interest—the concept where your investments generate earnings, and those returns, in turn, earn even more returns.
+The more time your money has to grow, the more significant the impact of this compounding process.

 By age 65, with an assumption of 7% annual return: